o19s/user-behavior-insights-elasticsearch/README.md

-# Elasticsearch User Behavior Insights
+# User Behavior Insights plugin for Elasticsearch

 This repository contains a User Behavior Insights (UBI) plugin for Elasticsearch.